 Thinking and problem solving

-In his book Engaging Ideas, John Bean (2011) summarizes several key works that link critical thinking and problem solving, beginning with John Dewey.
-Dewey rooted critical thinking in students’ engagement with a problem: “Only by wrestling with the conditions of the problem at first hand, seeking and finding his way out, does the student think” (quoted p.
+In his book Engaging Ideas, John Bean (2011) summarizes several key works that link critical thinking and problem solving, beginning with the work of John Dewey.
+Dewey rooted critical thinking in students’ engagement with a problem: “Only by wrestling with the conditions of the problem at first hand, seeking and finding [a] way out, does the student think” (quoted p.
 3).
 Bean believes that presenting students with problems “taps into something natural and self-fulfilling in our beings” (p.
 3).
 Bean continues by quoting Ken Bain, who showed that the best college teachers confront students with “intriguing, beautiful, or important problems, authentic tasks that will challenge them to grapple with ideas, rethink their assumptions, and examine their mental models of reality (quoted p.
 3).
 At the right level of difficulty, “beautiful problems” create a “natural learning environment” that engages students.